-- a) When a travel card member has deposited his card in another Lodge area, and has solicited work from that Lodge List or an Out-of-Work List, he shall be considered to be a resident of that List area and shall be entitled to subsistence and travel time, or otherwise, on that basis. - b) In other cases, where the Union supplies men from other Local Lodges, without Employer consultation and agreement to the employees proposed, the Employer shall not be obliged to pay subsistence. - c) Where the Employer obtains or supplies men from other sources, or agrees to the Union's assistance in doing so, the Employer shall determine whether subsistence is to be paid; provided however that subsistence shall not be paid to any such employee unless he is required to maintain temporary living quarters away from his permanent residence.
+- a) When a travel card member has deposited their card in another Lodge area, and has solicited work from that Lodge List or an Out-of-Work List, they shall be considered to be a resident of that List area and shall be entitled to subsistence and travel time, or otherwise, on that basis. - b) In other cases, where the Union supplies workers from other Local Lodges, without Employer consultation and agreement to the employees proposed, the Employer shall not be obliged to pay subsistence. - c) Where the Employer obtains or supplies workers from other sources, or agrees to the Union's assistance in doing so, the Employer shall determine whether subsistence is to be paid; provided however that subsistence shall not be paid to any such employee unless they are required to maintain temporary living quarters away from their permanent residence.

-The amount of the Subsistence Allowance and the effective dates of changes are set out in the Wage and Benefit Schedule at the beginning of this Appendix.
+The amount of the Subsistence Allowance and the effective dates of changes are set out in the Wage and Benefit Schedule of this Appendix.

-Where the Owner provides a camp, the employee will stay in the camp provided it meets acceptable industry camp standards, (i.e. one man per room), in which case Subsistence Allowance shall not apply.
+Where the Owner provides a camp, the employee will stay in the camp provided it meets acceptable industry camp standards, (i.e. one worker per room), in which case Subsistence Allowance shall not apply.